packetFury/aiagent/README.md

 7. Profit!

 ## Future Project Plans
+- Allow for continuous conversation with the LLM instead of having to re-run the python file for every prompt.
 - Continual improvement of guardrails until I am convinced that giving this... thing... the ability to read, write, and execute code wasn't a phenomenally bad idea.
 - Giving it a nice GUI so that you don't have to dirty your precious hands with CLI
 - Make a proper deployment package that prompts the user for their Google AI Studio API key and sets up the environment.
 - Ollama local LLM integration, option to use other LLM models.